 Erik patiently guided me through the process, breaking things down into manageable chunks.
 He provided reassurance without coddling, and helped me keep my eye on the ball.
 Most importantly, Erik helped me to understand that TV shows are driven by characters— their problems, their relationships, and their conflicts.
 Everything comes out of character, no matter how “high concept” or “premise-y” your show idea may be.
 Erik taught me the crucial importance of deep character motivations- that each character has a want, a problem, a thing they’re not getting in their life.
 These motivations drive the characters’ behavior, which is really what creates that action.

-Because I have limited space on my calendar for this coaching work, and often a waiting list, there is an application process.
-It starts with you sending me an e-mail with up to one page total worth of loglines and/or synopses for ideas you might want to work on.
-Within a day or two, I’ll let you know my availability to start a coaching relationship.
+Because I have limited space on my calendar for this coaching work, I ask that you start with sending me an e-mail with up to three loglines of projects you might want to work on, plus a couple sentences on your writing background and experience.
+Within a day or two, I’ll let you know my availability.

 The prices are as follows: